 Her works have been part of the Image/Sound Festival (US), line upon line percussion Winter Composer Festival (US), Ascension Arts Festival (US), Adelaide Fringe (AU), Melbourne Festival (AU), Mapping Melbourne Festival (AU), performed at Hatch Recital Hall (US), Kilbourn Hall (US), Holley Hall (US), The Museum of Human Achievement (US), The Blanton Museum of Art (US), Deakin Edge (AU), Melbourne Recital Centre (AU), Elder Hall University of Adelaide (AU), Royal Naval College (UK), and featured on Limelight, Cut Common, Rehearsal Magazine, Making Waves New Music, 3MBS, ABC Classic FM, PBS (AU); Herald Tribune, SRQ Magazine, KUTX 98.9 (US) and WSLR-LP 96.5 (US).

-Kitty is an Australian composer, pianist, and collaborative artist.
-Kitty holds a Master of Music from Trinity Laban Conservatoire of Music and Dance in London as a full recipient of the Alfred Kitchin Scholarship, Master of Teaching from The University of Melbourne, Bachelor of Music from The University of Melbourne and was a full scholarship student at Victorian College of the Arts Secondary School.
-Her mentors have included Anthony Lyons, Eugene Asti, Paul Bartholomew, Glenn Riddle and Peter Knight.
+Kitty is resident composer of 2020 line upon line percussion (US), 2019 American Composer’s Orchestra Earshot program (US), 2019 Yarn/Wire Institute (US).
+Past residencies include 2017 Tilde New Music Academy (AU), 2016 Keep Composer’s Weird in Austin (US), and 2016 Australian Art Orchestra CMI (AU).
+Kitty holds a Master of Music (Performance) from Trinity Laban Conservatoire of Music and Dance in London as a full recipient of the Alfred Kitchin Scholarship, Master of Teaching (Music Education) from The University of Melbourne, Bachelor of Music from The University of Melbourne and was a scholarship recipient at Victorian College of the Arts Secondary School.